seongwoohan/HeartModel/README.md

 # SETUP

-Run the below files to see the numerical simulation in each intervention.
+Run the below files to see the numerical simulation in each intervention:

-circ_asd.m
+1. circ_asd.m
-circ_vsd.m
+2. circ_vsd.m
-circ_d.m
+3. circ_d.m